alexcasalboni/ssm-cache-python/README.md

 ### With hierarchical parameters

-You can fetch (and cache) a group of parameters under a given prefix.
-Optionally, the group itself could have a global prefix.
+You can fetch/cache a group of parameters under a given prefix.
+Optionally, the group itself could have its own base path.

 ```python
 from ssm_cache import SSMParameterGroup